Waste Tide: Plot

+After a decade away from Guiyu working as an interpreter for American recycling executive Scott Brandle, Kaizong returns home to find the city overcome with e-waste pollution.

+Brandle has come to Guiyu to persuade local officials to have his billion-dollar American recycling company take over the island to fix its waste problems.

+Kaizong falls in love with Mimi and reconnects with his family.

 Mimi is a 'waste girl', a member of the lowest caste on Silicon Isle.
 Located off China's southeastern coast, Silicon Isle is the global capital for electronic waste recycling, where thousands of people like Mimi toil day and night, hoping that one day they too will get to enjoy the wealth they've created for their employers, the three scrap families who have ruled the isle for generations.

 It all changes when a ship bearing a dangerous cargo arrives at Silicon Isle.
 What looks like normal e-waste is actually infected by a virus born out of one of the darkest episodes of World War II, Project Waste Tide.
-In a fateful accident, Mimi is infected by the virus and becomes the host for an omniscient consciousness, hell-bent on righting all the wrongs that have been done to her people.
+Mimi is exposed to the virus, which attaches itself to her brain via a helmet.
+She becomes a powerful cyborg with the ability to project her consciousness into machines, which she uses to oppose the corrupt system on Silicon Isle.
 A class war ignites, one that draws in environmental extremists and waste workers, and involves family feuds and darker conspiracies.

+Mimi sacrifices herself to the struggle, leaving the rallying cry that "I am just the beginning."

+Themes

+The novel critiques principles of free trade.
+Academic Zoe Goldstein writes that the novel "showcases an alternative to both the governance of global free trade and coercive environmentalism."
+Goldstein observes that despite the novel's cyberpunk setting, it leans away from the pessimism that typifies the genre.